xinhez/xinhez.github.io/README.md

-_I am a PhD Candidate at Harvard University.
-I am currently working on integrating artificial intelligence and biology, with a focus on stem cell research._
+_I am a PhD candidate at Harvard University, conducting research at the intersection of artificial intelligence and biology, focusing on stem cell systems, brain-machine interfaces, and bio-inspired computing.
+Previously, I worked as a developer with a strong emphasis on product development and marketing analysis at leading tech companies and startups.
+Looking ahead, I aim to push the frontiers of bio-AI integration and drive translational impact through technologies that bridge scientific discovery and real-world application._

 [Connect with me](https://www.linkedin.com/in/xinhez/)

 ---

 # Academia
+> I learn what it takes to solve the problems I care about.

 ## Research